Portadown: Landmarks

-The Millennium Court Arts Centre contains two galleries allowing local artists to exhibit their work.
+The Millennium Court Arts Centre contains two galleries featuring exhibits by local artists.

-Ardress House is a 17th-century farmhouse that was remodelled in Georgian times and is today owned by the National Trust.
-It is open to the public offering guided tours, local walks, and recreations of farmyard life.
+Ardress House is a 17th-century farmhouse that was remodelled in Georgian times.
+Today it is owned by the National Trust.
+It is open to the public and offers guided tours, local walks, and recreations of farmyard life.

-The Newry Canal Way is a fully accessible restored canal towpath now usable as a bicycle route between Newry Town Hall and the Bann Bridge in Portadown.
-The Canal was the first summit level canal in Britain and Ireland and has 14 locks between its entrance at Carlingford Lough and Lough Neagh.
+The Newry Canal Way is a fully accessible, restored canal towpath now usable as a bicycle route between Newry Town Hall and the Bann Bridge in Portadown.
+The Canal was the first summit-level canal in Britain and Ireland and has 14 locks between its entrance at Carlingford Lough and the other end at Lough Neagh.

 One of the attractions on the Newry Canal Way is Moneypenny's Lock, a site that includes an 18th-century lock-keeper's house, stables and bothy.
 This provided accommodation for workers on the canal and their horses in the days when the canal was part of the industrial transport network.
 Today it is administered jointly by the Museum Services and the Lough Neagh Discovery Centre at Oxford Island.

-Located just outside the town off the Dungannon Road is the only fully restored Royal Observer Corps Cold War Nuclear Monitoring Bunker in Northern Ireland.
-Opened in 1958 it, plus a further 57 other bunkers spread throughout Northern Ireland, would have been used to monitor and report the effects of a Nuclear Attack.
-The bunker, which was closed and abandoned in 1991 was fully restored to its 1980s appearance and opened as a museum in 2010.
+The only fully restored Royal Observer Corps Cold War Nuclear Monitoring Bunker in Northern Ireland is located just outside the town off Dungannon Road.
+Opened in 1958 it, and an additional 57 other bunkers spread throughout Northern Ireland, would have been used to monitor and report the effects of a Nuclear Attack.
+The bunker was closed and abandoned in 1991.
+Nearly 20 years later, it was fully restored to its 1980s appearance and opened as a museum in 2010.